 Notes on the Geography of Jordan: Jerash

-An hour's drive north of Amman--that's assuming the probably inevitable traffic congestion--Jerash is a second century Roman town.
+An hour's drive north of Amman--I'm including the inevitable traffic congestion--Jerash is a second century Roman town.

-Hadrian's Arch, built at the time of the emperor's visit in 129-130 A.D.
-Many buildings in Jerash have been reassembled over the last century.
-When Selah Merrill, the American consul in Jerusalem, visited in 1880, for example, the columns here had no capitals, and the highest point was the keystone.
+Hadrian's Arch, built at the time of the emperor's visit in 129-130 A.D but, like many buildings in Jerash, more or less reassembled over the last century.
+When Selah Merrill, the American consul in Jerusalem, visited in 1880, the columns here had no capitals, and the highest point was the keystone.

-The Temple of Zeus, just inside the gate and atop a knoll that commands the city's early center.
+The Temple of Zeus, just inside the gate and atop a knoll overlooking the city's early center.
 The columns are modern reassemblies, stacked incorrectly.